 The Network for Research Professionals (NRP) in collaboration with NC TraCS hosts a variety of training and mentoring opportunities for clinical research personnel.

-Join the Conquest links volunteers with researchers at UNC for participation in clinical research including patient-oriented research, epidemiological and behavioral studies, and outcomes and human services research.
+Research for Me @UNC links volunteers with researchers at UNC for participation in clinical research including patient-oriented research, epidemiological and behavioral studies, and outcomes and human services research.

 Office of Clinical Trials

 The OCT serves as a central resource for UNC faculty, staff and departments involved in clinical trials research and for sponsors seeking to conduct clinical trials at UNC.

 The Human Research Core is a clinical facility located within the UNC Nutrition Research Institute on the North Carolina Research Campus in Kannapolis, NC just 30 minutes north of Charlotte.
 The Core is complete with examination rooms and equipment, pharmacy, phlebotomy laboratory, specimen laboratory, and furnished consultation rooms.
 For nutrition intervention studies, the core offers a metabolic kitchen specifically designed to support nutrition research.
 The Whole-Room Calorimeter, essential for studies on energy balance and fuel use (and the only one in the Carolinas), is an advanced research suite which uses indirect calorimetry to evaluate a research participant’s 24-hour energy balance (intake and expenditure).